Machine taper: End types

-The taper itself is roughly 5/8" per foot, but exact ratios and dimensions for the various sizes of tang type tapers are given below.
+The taper itself is roughly 52 mm per meter (5/8" per foot, or just under 1.5 degrees), but exact ratios and dimensions for the various sizes of tang type tapers are given below.

 Dimensions

 B Tapers

 B-series tapers are a DIN standard (DIN 238) typically used for fitting chucks on their arbors, like the older Jacobs taper series.
 Each taper in the B-series is effectively the small or large end of a Morse taper: